roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

 mvn azure-functions:deploy
 ```

-Your functions now run in Azure, and continue to accumulate data in your Azure Cosmos DB.
+Your functions now run in Azure, and continue accumulating data in your Azure Cosmos DB.
 When the ```az functionapp create``` command created your function app, it also created an Application Insights resource with the same name.
-The function app is automatically configured with a setting named ```APPINSIGHTS_INSTRUMENTATIONKEY``` that connects it to Application Insights.
-You can view your deployed function app in the Azure portal, and view app telemetry through the connected Application Insights resource, as shown in the following screenshots:
+In the [Azure portal](https://portal.azure.com/), you can view your app's telemetry through the connected Application Insights resource, as shown in the following screenshots:

 **Live Metrics Stream:**
 :::image type="content" source="./img/java/application-insights-live-metrics-stream.png" alt-text="application insights live metrics":::